Notes for Contributors

 General and policy

-- The purpose of JASO-Online is to provide a forum for the publication of research and views of interest to anthropologists, especially but not entirely research that can be considered ‘work in progress’.
+- The purpose of JASO-Online is to provide a forum for the publication of research and views of interest to anthropologists.

-- The series is run in association with the School of Anthropology and the Oxford University Anthropology Society.
+- The journal is run in association with the School of Anthropology and Museum Ethnography and the Oxford University Anthropology Society.
 Numbers in the series may be downloaded free from the relevant website.
 Authors will not receive any payment for their contributions, whether in the form of fees or royalties.

 - The Editor(s) will make every effort to ensure that contributions do not offend either the law or good academic practice with regard to libel, plagiarism or improper citation.